About the program

 • Target communities are equipped to address the risk of hate-motivated crime at their community gathering spaces; and,

-• An increased awareness of the particular challenges faced by communities at risk of hate-motivated crime.
+• An increased awareness of the particular challenges faced by communities at risk of hate-motivated crimes.

 How the program works